-25. Instead of buying plastic or Styrofoam cups, plates and cutlery, consider a green alternative.
-Some organic and health food stores carry vegetable based tableware that is 100% biodegradable.
+25. Go Green.
+Instead of buying plastic or Styrofoam cups, plates and cutlery, consider a green alternative.
+Some organic and health food stores carry vegetable-based tableware that is 100% biodegradable.

 27. Don’t forget you are in the outdoors.
 Don’t store any food in your tent, ever.
 Avoid wild animals by putting your cooler in the trunk of your car or stringing your food high up in a tree, away from your tent.